carmenbianca/report-liferay/report.md

 I also deliberately changed the headers of some of these files and ran CopyrightCheck.
 The check correctly identified the files with altered headers as being incorrect.

+Therefore, we can---with sufficient confidence---deduce and assert that both components function correctly.

 ### Product functionality summary